austenstone/json-to-csv/README.md

-# Action
+# JSON to CSV Action

-This repository serves as a [template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) for TypeScript [Actions](https://docs.github.com/en/actions).
+This action converts a JSON string to a CSV string.

 ## Usage
-Create a workflow (eg: `.github/workflows/seat-count.yml`).
+Create a workflow (eg: `.github/workflows/csv.yml`).
 See [Creating a Workflow file](https://help.github.com/en/articles/configuring-a-workflow#creating-a-workflow-file).

 <!--
 ### PAT(Personal Access Token)